Helping people find common ground.

 Austin has a Masters of Legal Studies degree from Southern Illinois University School of Law.
 He is a member of the 20th Circuit Pro-Bono Committee.
 Austin's wife, Holly, is a graphic designer for New Balance.
 They recently moved back to Southern Illinois after living in St. Louis for the last 5 years with their daughter Margot and Siberian Husky Kuba.

-In addition to her role at DRI, Clare currently serves on the board of the Golden Rainbows of Southern Illinois, the Citizen's Advisory Board for the Jackson County State's Attorney, and the Ambassador Committee for the Carbondale Chamber of Commerce.
+In addition to her role at DRI, Clare currently serves on the board of the Golden Rainbows of Illinois South, the Citizen's Advisory Board for the Jackson County State's Attorney, and the Ambassador Committee for the Carbondale Chamber of Commerce.
 In 2023 she was elected to the Carbondale City Council as the first transgender councilperson in the state of Illinois.
-As a Southern Illinois Leadership Institute graduate, Clare has a clear commitment to the development of the public and nonprofit sectors of southern Illinois' economy she continues to demonstrate in her work with DRI.
+Clare is a member of the 1st Judicial Circuit’s Pro-Bono Committee.
+As a Southern Illinois Leadership Institute graduate, Clare has a clear commitment to the development of the public and nonprofit sectors of Illinois' economy she continues to demonstrate in her work with DRI.
+As a delegate to and fellow of Local Government 2030, Clare has a keen insight into the problems all local communities face in the United States.
+She is a delegate to a confederation of community organizations committed to building a democratic and egalitarian society from the ground up called Symbiosis.
+Clare routinely guest lectures for or has been a keynote speaker for Illinois Women in Leadership, Southern Illinois University Carbondale, American Planning Association’s Illinois Chapter, and Women in Planning and Development.
+As a longtime peace and human rights activist, Clare, in her capacity as an elected official has passed both a resolution calling for the peaceful end of all conflict and ordinance establishing a human rights title within municipal code.

-She lives in Carbondale with her dog, cat, turtle, 20 fish, and three dozen houseplants.
+She lives in Carbondale with her two dogs, senior special needs cat, 50 fish, and three dozen houseplants.
+In her spare time she enjoys swimming, gardening, reading and attending ideas salons.

 Pauline Mosby, Program Coordinator